inf2381/Realzeitsysteme_SS17/Documentation.md

 To measure the execution time when the system is stressed, we used the stress script from [CPU burn arm](https://github.com/ssvb/cpuburn-arm/blob/master/cpuburn-a53.S).

-Since we isolated the cores where our program runs, the exection times increase not that much:
+Since we did not manage to use the EDF-scheduler properly, the following plot shows that the exection time in a stressed system is much higher than without stress.
 <img src="https://github.com/GoneUp/resy-ss17-grp4/blob/master/v3/media/log_rfid_stress.png">